Faheemw09/simplotel_assignment/README.md

 # Simplotel

-Simplotel is a responsive website showcasing various food items available for order.
+This webpage is a responsive website showcasing various food items available for order.
 It includes a top navigation bar, a striking midsection with a background image and text overlay, and a bottom section displaying different food options available for order.

 ## Table of Contents
 - [Demo](#demo)